 We engage with children to discover the type of after school activities in which they would like to be involved.
 There is a huge variety of clubs on offer including: music, drama, sports, technology, pottery, cooking, forest school, languages and ‘fun’ games.
 A full list is available under the clubs/activities section.

 Danesfield is set within a beautiful woodland environment.
-We are extremely fortunate to have very large outdoor areas, including a dedicated Key Stage 1 playground and outdoor learning space, offering a variety of play opportunities with hard surface, play equipment, grassed and woodland areas.
-The separate Key Stage 2 area includes a large playground with a greater variety of equipment including a timber ‘fort’ located in a wonderful wooded part of the grounds.
-The whole school makes use of an extremely spacious playing field to the rear of the school for sporting activities.
-We also have a wildlife garden with woodland trail, bug hotel and seating area.
+We are extremely fortunate to have very large outdoor areas, including a dedicated EYFS learning garden, Key Stage 1 playground, with accompanying play equipment and outdoor learning space, offering a variety of play opportunities with hard surface, grassed and woodland areas.
+The separate Key Stage 2 area includes the AstroTurf, a large playground with a greater variety of equipment, including a timber treehouse play area located in a wonderful wooded part of the grounds.
+We have an outdoor classroom with firepit and the whole school makes use of an extremely spacious playing field to the rear of the school for sporting activities.
+We also have a allotments where we grow our own food and sell the produce.

-See our Forest School section to learn more about benefits of Forest School sessions, which children across the whole school benefit from.
+Please visit our Forest School and Farm School sections to learn more about benefits of Forest School, which children across the whole school benefit from.